 \subsection{From Gaussian to Poisson and exponential models}

-As we have mentioned in the introduction, there are not too many works in the statistical literature addressing changepoint detection for Poisson and exponential models and establishing a theoretical guarantee for the proposed estimator.
-The CL method proposed by \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017})) performs a model selection procedure based on the partitions given by \cite{rigaill2015pruned} and they have proved the resulting estimator satisfies some oracle inequality.
-The R package \texttt{Segmentor3IsBack} implements their procedure and tackle both of Poisson and exponential models.
-Another approach is given by \cite{Frick2013MultiscaleCP} with the R package \texttt{StepR} where algorithm is only available for Poisson segmentation.
+As mentioned in the introduction, there are few works in the statistical literature addressing changepoint detection for Poisson and exponential models with theoretical guarantees for the proposed estimators.
+The CL method proposed by \citeauthor{refId0} (\citeyear{refId0}, \citeyear{cleynen2017}) performs model selection based on partitions from \cite{rigaill2015pruned} and establishes that the resulting estimator satisfies an oracle inequality.
+Their procedure is implemented in the R package \texttt{Segmentor3IsBack}, which handles both Poisson and exponential models.
+Another approach, proposed by \cite{Frick2013MultiscaleCP} and implemented in the R package \texttt{StepR}, is available only for Poisson segmentation.

-A selection merely based on these two estimators is boring.
-Recall that in Section~\ref{estimator-selection}, one feature of our selection procedure is enlarging the (possibly random) collection $\widehat\gGamma$ but keeping $\cM$ unchanged, the risk bound for the selected estimator only decreases (or at least keeps unchanged) over the larger collection.
-Therefore, for Poisson and exponential models, besides CL and SMUCE (if available), we would like to recruit some reasonable estimators into our candidates set $\widehat\gGamma$.
-Although these estimators do not exist in the literature and no quantitative or qualitative analysis for them, once they are selected as ES by our selection procedure, the theoretical guarantee we built in Section~\ref{estimator-selection} indicates that, up to a constant, they perform better than the state-of-art ones (CL and SMUCE).
+Relying solely on these two estimators would be limiting.
+Recall from Section~\ref{estimator-selection} that a key feature of our selection procedure is the ability to enlarge the (possibly random) collection $\widehat\gGamma$ while keeping $\cM$ unchanged.
+This ensures that the risk bound for the selected estimator decreases—or at least remains unchanged—when expanding the collection.
+Therefore, for Poisson and exponential models, in addition to CL and SMUCE (where applicable), we incorporate other reasonable estimators into our candidate set $\widehat\gGamma$.
+Although these estimators are not established in the literature and lack quantitative analysis, if selected as ES by our procedure, the theoretical guarantee from Section~\ref{estimator-selection} implies that, up to a constant, they outperform the state-of-the-art methods (CL and SMUCE).